 Each semester, regular tuition is charged on the basis of a normal course load of 12 to 18 semester hours.
-No more than 18 or fewer than 12 hours may be taken in any one semester without authorization of the Administrative Committee or the dean.
+No more than 18 or fewer than 12 hours may be taken in any one semester without authorization of the Administrative Committee or an advising dean.
 (There is an extra charge for more than 18 hours at the current hourly rate.)
-Students permitted to take fewer than 12 hours are placed on probation, unless the light load is necessary because of outside employment or illness.
+Students who enroll in fewer than 12 hours are placed on probation, unless the light load is necessary because of outside employment or illness.
 During the summer session, there is no minimum course load.
-Summer loads exceeding 14 hours must be authorized by the dean.
+Summer loads exceeding 14 hours must be authorized by an advising dean.

-Unless an exception has been made by the dean or the Administrative Committee, students not in their final semester cannot be registered for fewer than 12 hours without incurring probation.
+Unless an exception has been made by an advising dean or the Administrative Committee, students not in their final semester cannot be registered for fewer than 12 hours without incurring probation.